 Once you’ve assessed your project’s requirements, you can tailor your choice of DBMS to fit these needs.
 For example:

-- If you are building a content management system handling vast amounts of unstructured data and requiring high scalability, NoSQL databases might be your best bet.
+- NoSQL databases might be your best bet if you are building a content management system handling vast amounts of unstructured data and requiring high scalability.

-- If you are developing a financial application that necessitates complex transactions and data consistency, a robust Relational database management system would be more suitable.
+- A robust Relational database management system would be more suitable if you are developing a financial application that necessitates complex transactions and data consistency.

 - For projects demanding a balance between scalability and data consistency, NewSQL databases offer a compelling option.

 Scalability and Performance Considerations